Semi-supervised Triply Robust Inductive Transfer Learning: Methodology

 Inspired by the idea of oracle Trans-Lasso \citep{li2020transfer, tian2021transfer}, we propose a two-step density-ratio-embedded {\em meta-learning} algorithm to estimate $\bthetabar$ by correcting the potential bias $\bdel_0 = \bthetabar - \btheta^*$, as summarized in Algorithm \ref{alg}.
-Different from oracle Trans-Lasso, we deal with a more complex loss function with an estimated working density ratio embedded in and allow non-convex penalties.
-With large $N\submS$ and $N\submT$, $w(\z)$ can be estimated precisely, which in consequence can increase the transferability of source population.
-Our proof framework allows broader class of non-convex loss functions and details are given in Section \ref{sec:dicussion}.
+Different from oracle Trans-Lasso, we deal with a more complex loss function with an estimated {\em working} density ratio embedded in it.

-\begin{Rem} In the first step, we estimate $\btheta^*$ by minimizing the empirical version of negative of (\ref{eq:theta*}) with a penalty function.
-From the empirical gradient

-we can see that when at least one of the two working models is correctly specified, $\bdel_0 = \0$ and $\wt \btheta$ is a consistent estimator of $\bthetabar$ under standard high dimensional conditions.
-In this case, labeled observations from the source population can be fully utilized. \end{Rem} \begin{Rem} When both of the working models are mis-specified yet $\btheta^*$ is not too different from $\bthetabar$, the labeled observations from $\mS$ can still be partially utilized to leverage the source data and hence the meta estimator $\bthetahat\supmeta$ can still outperforms the target-only estimator $ \bthetahat\supmT$. \end{Rem}
+In the first step, we estimate $\btheta^*$ by minimizing the empirical version of negative of (\ref{eq:theta*}) with a penalty function.
+Under covariate shift setting, when at least one of the two working models is correctly specified, $\bdel_0 = \0$ and $\wt \btheta$ is consistent for $\bthetabar$ under standard high dimensional conditions.
+In this case, source labeled data can be fully utilized.
+When $\btheta^*\neq \bthetabar$ yet $\bdel_0$ is relatively close to zero, with the second bias correction step, the source labeled data can still be partially utilized and hence the meta-learning estimator $\bthetahat\supmeta$ can still outperform the target-only estimator $ \bthetahat\supmT$.
+However, the second step is unable to fully correct the bias in $\wt \btheta$ when $\bdel_0$ is too dense to be fully recovered with limited labeled target data.
+This negative transfer phenomenon is verified in both our theoretical analyses in Section \ref{sec:theory} and numerical studies in Section \ref{sec:simulation}.

-\begin{Rem} We do not restrict to the Lasso penalty and allow $p_{\lambda_\btheta}$ and $p_{\lambda_\bdel}$ to be different non-convex penalties satisfying certain conditions. \end{Rem}

-However,when $\|\bdel_0\|_1$ is greater than a certain rate, the second step is unable to fully correct the bias in $\wt \btheta$ since $\bdel_0$ can be too dense to be recovered with limited labeled target data.
-This negative transfer phenomenon is verified in both our theoretical analyses given in Section \ref{sec:theory} and numerical studies detailed in Section \ref{sec:simulation}.
 We overcome this in our final step of the STRIFLE estimation as detailed below.